scistream/scistream.github.io/index.md

 # About

-__SciStream__: _Architecture and toolkit for data stream-ing between federated science instruments_ project is fund by the U.S. National Science Foundation's CC* Integration-Large program.
+__SciStream__: _Architecture and toolkit for data streaming between federated science instruments_ project is fund by the U.S. National Science Foundation's CC* Integration-Large program.

 # Project Overview
 Technological advancements enable scientific instruments to generate data at unprecedented rates.